Solution:

 - It also has address references for dynamic linking or imported functions

-Reason to remove .reloc
+Reason to remove .reloc data:

 - Improving debugging behavior